King Negative, Bold and Colourful Recipe

 You see, I published the QE2 film recipe on Sept, 8th using Classic Chrome as a base.
 Fujifilm user Tuvshinbayar Davaa took this on a trip to Marlburg in Germany, and because of gloomy conditions, swapped to Classic Negative.

 So here we have a descendent of QE2, which I have named King negative, following the line of succession.
-I just love how rish and vibrant the recipe is, and I’m sure I wouldn’t have tried this switch myself.
+I just love how rich and vibrant the recipe is, and I’m sure I wouldn’t have tried this switch myself.
 We can all be thankful to Tuvshinbayar Davaa for the idea.

 A trap for the unwary, with King Negative film recipe